Goldenone2/Hamilton-s-Frog-GBS/SNP_calling.md

 ```
 See how many loci are left by looking in the log of populations:

+cut -f 1, is looking only a column one which lists fragment ID, and uniq means we are only counting unique fragment IDs....
 ```
 for i in 2 3 4 5 6 7 8
 do